PrajeetSingh/OracleRACGitHubKB/README.md

 # OracleRACGitHubNotes
-These notes are about Oracle Clusterware, ASM and RAC DB
+These are notes to share about Oracle Clusterware, ASM and RAC DB